carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 - What problems are we solving, and what are we **not** discussing?
 - Why do we use Python?
 - What is parallel programming?
-- Why can writing a parallel program be hard?
+- Why can writing a parallel program be challenging?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Recognize serial and parallel patterns
+- Recognize serial and parallel patterns.
-- Identify problems that can be parallelized
+- Identify problems that can be parallelized.
-- Understand a dependency diagram
+- Understand a dependency diagram.

 ::::::::::::::::::::::::::::::::::::::::::::::::